JordiPolo/minos/README.md

  ## Examples

-Let's just check the scenarios we get for this huge file.
-Only interested on path with text "users" in them:
+Let's display all scenarios we get for a huge openapi file.
+Only interested on paths with text "users" in them:
 ```
 ./minos -a -f=huge_service/api_definition/openapi.yaml -m=users ls
 ```